xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

   end for

   for each selected_element in ELEMENTS_TO_MOVE
-     // Connect selected_element to the destination
+     Connect selected_element to the destination
-    run <destination instance>.Paste<selected element class type name>() operation via reflection to move the element to the destination

-    Add ModelElementMovedModelDelta to the transaction end for
+     Add a "ModelElementMovedModelDelta" to the ongoing transaction end for

   for each selected_element in ELEMENTS_TO_MOVE
     if (selected_element downgrade is needed)
-      add_to_downgrade_dialog
+      perform the downgrade
+      add to the downgraded elements list
     end if
   end for

-  show the user the elements that will be downgraded if (user DOES want to continue)
+  show the user the elements that were downgraded if (user DOES want to continue)
-    End Move Transaction
-  else
+    Complete the Move Transaction (this is where any affected files or folders get moved on disk) else
-    Abort Move transaction
+    Abort the Move transaction
-  end if

-  if (move occured)
-    Parse all
   end if

 </pre>